Comparison

 4. Test your actual framework before committing budget.
 ROCm compatibility varies by framework and kernel.
 Run your real inference or training script on a short-term rental before signing a monthly or annual commitment.

-As of July 2026, Spheron's own catalog doesn't list AMD MI-series GPUs; it's NVIDIA-only, with H100 SXM5 on-demand from $5.01/hr, H200 SXM5 from $5.86/hr, and B200 SXM6 from $7.41/hr, all live-tracked on the pricing page.
-If your cost-per-token math above points to H100 or H200 rather than AMD, that's where to compare next.
+As of 16 Aug 2026, Spheron's own catalog doesn't list AMD MI-series GPUs; it's NVIDIA-only, with H100 SXM5 on-demand at $3.98/hr, H200 SXM5 at $4.79/hr, B300 SXM6 at $9.08/hr and B200 SXM6 at $9.36/hr, all live-tracked on the pricing page and aggregated across multiple data center partners.
+If your cost-per-token math above points to H100 or H200 rather than AMD, that's where to compare next, and the GPU cloud pricing comparison puts those NVIDIA rates side by side with every other major provider.

 If the math above points you toward NVIDIA rather than AMD for your workload, Spheron runs H100 and H200 on-demand and spot with per-minute billing and no long-term contracts.